 Frame how a potential employer sees you by branding yourself as an expert.
 A brand is the marketing practice of creating a name or logo that uniquely identifies a product.
 When we hear “brand” we generally think of things like Lays Potato Chips or Volkswagen cars.
 However, it is also a common job market strategy – a way to differentiate yourself and give you a major edge as a job candidate.
 Your brand, or frame, identifies your skillset, intrinsic characteristics, and the promise you give your employer as an employee.
 Your brand is a great tool to position yourself in the workplace and tell your story.
-It keeps you current in your field, develops opportunities, and gives you control over how others may perceive you.
-It also allows you to build your personal characteristics and interests into the professional you, which makes you unique.
+It demonstrates you are current in your field, develops opportunities, and gives you control over how others may perceive you.
+It also allows you to build your personal characteristics, values and interests into the professional you, which makes you unique.

 Steps to Build Your Brand

 As a Ph.D. student and postdoc you develop fantastic skills.
 That is part of your brand!